localhost5173/fleety-components/README.md

 <SupportChat theme="fleety" dockPosition="bottom-right" />
 ```

-Your app will now connect to your [Fleety](https://fleety.dev) backend (you can self-host or use the managed API).
+Your app will now connect to your [Fleety](https://fleety.dev) backend.

 ---